iAJTin/iPdfWriter/README.md

 ## Samples

-### Sample 1 - Shows the use of text and image replacement
+### Sample 1 - Shows the use of text and image replacement with styles

 - Page 1